pulumi/pulumi-eks/docs/eks-v3-migration.md

 - The `createManagedNodeGroup` function will now create an Pulumi EKS `ManagedNodeGroup` instead of creating the underlying `aws.eks.NodeGroup` resource directly.
 During the upgrade to Pulumi EKS v3 you'll see the additional wrapper component being created.

 ## Miscellaneous changes

+### Cluster does not create extraneous instance IAM role if `skipDefaultNodeGroup` is set to `true`
-- The cluster component no longer creates an extraneous instance IAM role if `skipDefaultNodeGroup` is set to `true`.
+Previously the Cluster component created a default instance IAM role even if `skipDefaultNodeGroup` was set to `true`.
+This role gets correctly omitted now if you're specifying `skipDefaultNodeGroup`.